zu1k/srun/README.md

 ##### detect IP

-SDUSrun support automatic IP detection, it determines the IP address from the information returned by the authentication server.
+srun support automatic IP detection, it determines the IP address from the information returned by the authentication server.

 This is useful in cases where you only have one IP address to authorize.